 Example:Amtrak, the US rail company, employed Julie, a chatbot that responds to popular questions and gives advice on planning the travel.
 Also, the automated assistant makes some subtle upselling based on the context of the conversation.
 Julie is so successful that it allowed Amtrak to increase booking by 25% and save over $1,000,000 every year, deliveringover 800% ROI.

 Speech is the most natural way people communicate and the most convenient for most.
 Yet it poses multiple challenges for machines.
 People don’t always speak in a comprehensible way with multiple speech defects present.
 It is not a user experience friendly way of doing business to make people frustrated with stammering even more tormented.

-The technology is currently in a phase of silent, crawling revolution – millions of people use the AI-powered services without even knowing it every day of their life.
-Google translate makes the foreign languages no barrier, Alexa suggests some good groceries and Netflix suggest “this cool show no-one ever heard about” – that’s only the tip of an iceberg when it comes to artificial Intelligence examples.
+The technology is currently in a phase of a silent, crawling revolution – millions of people use AI-powered services without even knowing it every day of their life.
+Google translate makes the foreign languages no barrier, Alexa suggests some good groceries and Netflix suggests “this cool show no-one ever heard about” – that’s only the tip of an iceberg when it comes to Artificial Intelligence examples.

 With the silent revolution powering the changes, companies with no AI on the backend side will face a huge dropout of customers – the user experience will be weaker and the offer targeted less precisely.

 Wondering how your mobile app can benefit from employing the AI, contact us for a free AI consulting session!

 Michał is a digital marketing veteran with a growth hacking mindset and 10+ years of experience.
 His goal is building high-quality technological content, with particular emphasis on React and Ruby on Rails.
 Traveler, climber, remote work advocate.